 An easier way is to buy a ready-made or commercial shopping cart software.
 Commercial shopping cart software is built to ensure you can do your online business transactions right away.

 The payment gateway is a separate service and should not be confused with the shopping cart software.
 You have to sign up or register with payment gateway provider to process the payments which come through your website when a customer buys from you.

 When a customer clicks the “Buy” button on your online store, the shopping cart software connects to the payment gateway.
 The payment gateway then processes the information on the order form and more importantly, verifies the credit card details and accepts payment on your behalf.

 As a service provider, the payment gateway will charge you, the online store owner, a fee each time a transaction occurs.
 The fees vary so it is best to always compare fees from different payment gateways before you register with any payment gateways.
-Among the online payment gateways Malaysians can use are PayPal and 2CheckOut.

 Pay attention to the fees that the payment gateways charge.
 Some charge a one-time sign-up fee in addition to transaction fees.
 Others allow you to sign up for free but again, transaction fees apply.
 Compare the fees carefully because some transaction fees can be quite high (and eat into your profits!).
 On top of that, some will charge a fee whenever they mail you your cheque.